-Yes, Shasta County will have a vast majority of the same polling place locations from the March 3, Presidential Primary Election open during the November 3, 2020 Presidential General Election.
-If you’d like to cast your ballot in person, vote the ballot you receive in the mail and bring it to your polling place on Election Day, or our office beginning October 5, 2020.
+Yes, Shasta County will continue to have polling place locations.
+If you’d like to cast your ballot in person, vote the ballot you receive in the mail and bring it to your polling place on Election Day, or our office beginning 29 days before an election.

 How can I verify/update my voter registration information to ensure my address information is correct?